Darkfall48/Ex-Mister-Bitcoin-Vue/README.md

-# **Mister Bitcoin**: Your simple and intuitive Vue.js-based web app for managing Bitcoin transactions
+# Mister Bitcoin: Your simple and intuitive Vue.js-based web app for managing Bitcoin transactions
 **Mister Bitcoin** is a web application that enables users to view real-time market prices for Bitcoin and track and manage their Bitcoin transactions.
 Built using Vue.js, the application boasts a responsive design and CRUDL capabilities for contacts and user messages.
 Additionally, the app features third-party libraries and tools for presenting data using charts, making it easy for users to analyze Bitcoin market trends.

 ![Ex-Mister-Bitcoin-Vue-Contact](https://user-images.githubusercontent.com/35638060/220618641-80caebbf-c9bb-463a-bc23-1c000c2fa63f.png)